Garrett Motion - Cash Flow Machine with 100% Upside Potential

 This says a lot about the ability of GTX to generate Free Cash Flows and allocate it in a shareholder-friendly way.

-To get to investment grade, GTX will probably have to bring their net leverage ratio down to 1.5-1.8x, which is an average value for companies with the lower-level investment grades.
+To get to the investment grade, GTX will probably have to bring its net leverage ratio down to 1.5-1.8x, which is an average value for companies with lower-level investment grades.
 Their competitor BorgWarner has a ratio of ~1.5x and an investment grade rating of BBB+ (according to Fitch).

-For that, GTX will need to pay back another $300-500 mln, which represent ~20-33% of their current debt.
-Their current interest expenses are ~$150 mln, which means GTX can reduce their interest expenses and increase their annual cash flows by ~$30-50 mln (150 * 20% and 150 * 33% respectively).
-It will probably be even more, since they will be able to secure better interest rates with higher grade.
+For that, GTX will need to pay back another $300-500 mln, which represents ~20-33% of their current debt.
+Their current interest expenses are ~$150 mln, which means GTX can reduce its interest expenses and increase its annual cash flows by ~$30-50 mln (150 * 20% and 150 * 33% respectively).
+It will probably be even more since they will be able to secure better interest rates with higher grade.

 A lot of institutional investors

-During a bankruptcy process, this stock attracted a lot of attention from various distressed debt, private equity and value hedge funds.
+During the bankruptcy process, this stock attracted a lot of attention from various distressed debt, private equity, and value hedge funds.
 The main risk here is that we don’t know when these funds sell.
 And their selling can create a downward pressure on the stock price.

 Oaktree and Centerbridge massively supported Garrett after the bankruptcy.
 They held a lot of preferred shares.
 After their conversion to common stock in April 2023, they contractually agreed not to sell any shares till November 27, 2023.
 After that date, they could sell up to 50% of their holdings.
 They will be free to sell 100% after November 27, 2024.

-Despite this, Oaktree has not sold any of their 44 mln shares.
-Centerbridge have sold ~10% (down to ~38 mln from ~42.3 mln after conversion), slower than the buyback rate.
+Despite this, Oaktree has not sold any of its 44 mln shares.
+Centerbridge has sold ~10% (down to ~38 mln from ~42.3 mln after conversion), slower than the buyback rate.
 I would argue, that if they did not see any potential (probably another 50-100% up), they could offload their stock much sooner.

 For example, famous deep value / special situation investor Seth Klarman with his Baupost Group sold all their ~30 mln shares over a few quarters after the conversion.
-Sessa Capital have already sold almost 50% of their original stake.
-Cyrus Capital have sold ~20% since 2023.
+Sessa Capital has already sold almost 50% of its original stake.
+Cyrus Capital has sold ~20% since 2023.

-There are also some funds which have been cumulating the position in Garrett.
-For example, Hawk Ridge have increased their stake by ~30% since 2023, while William Blair Investment Management started buying only in 2024.
+There are also some funds that have been cumulating the position in Garrett.
+For example, Hawk Ridge has increased their stake by ~30% since 2023, while William Blair Investment Management started buying only in 2024.

 In my opinion, the risk that Oaktree and Centerbridge decide to quickly exit their positions is rather low.
 And even if they do, massive buybacks will make sure that the pressure on the price is not too high.